Postpartum Diet Plan

 1. Healthy fats: Including them in your diet is crucial postpartum as they help regulate hormones, boost energy levels, and support brain function.
 Avocados, nuts and seeds, olive oil, and fatty fish are excellent sources of these fats.

-2. Lean protein: Protein is essential for recovery as it helps repair tissues and supports the immune system.
+2. Lean meats: Protein is essential for recovery as it helps repair tissues and supports the immune system.
 Incorporating lean protein sources such as chicken, turkey, beans, lentils, and tofu into each meal can help meet your daily protein needs.

 4. Fruits and vegetables: These foods are packed with essential vitamins, minerals, and antioxidants vital for overall health and well-being.
 Aim to include a variety of colorful fruits and vegetables in your diet to ensure new mothers get a range of nutrients.